webmatze/Streamly.js/README.md

 A very small functional reactive programming lib for JavaScript.

 Turns your asynchronous callback-hell into declarative code heaven, by switching from imperative to functional.
-Instead of working with uncounted event callbacks you will work with precise and easy to follow event streams.
+Instead of working with uncounted event callbacks you will work with precise and composable event streams.

 Here is all you need to get started: